lylath/Cooking---BCNTT/README.md

 INFO  [2017-10-20 07:00:42,755] org.eclipse.jetty.server.Server: Started @3211ms
 ```

-The bold part represent the resources of the API : the URL you can call.
+The second section lists the resources of the API : the URL you can call.

 ### GET Request
 Let's have a closer look to the first line.